 References

-- Therapeutic Guidelines Ltd, Overview of Palliative Care.
-2018: Melbourne.
+- Therapeutic Guidelines.
+2023.
+Overview of Palliative Care.
+Melbourne.

 - Palliative Care Australia.
+2018.
 Palliative Care Service Development Guidelines.
-2018; Available from: http://palliativecare.org.au/quality.